ngoziharrison/ngozi-presentations/Cluster 10B Discussion Week 2.md

 ---
 # Activity Analyzing Blade Runner

-### Break up into groups and choose a lens to analyze the movie with
+### Break into groups and choose a lens to analyze the movie
 - Gender, Labor, Philosophical, Environmental, Ethical, Race
 ### Questions
 - Name three key themes you see in the movie related to your lens of analysis
 - Choose one scene that encapsulates the key issues of the film.
-- What is techno dystopianism in Blade Runner saying about the present?
+- What is the techno dystopianism in Blade Runner saying about the present?
 What might be the effects of techno dystopianism in the here and now?

 ---
 # Tech Utopia vs Tech Dystopia